The RACI Management Model

 - Responsible: In the RACI definition, this is the role or individual who will do the work required to complete the task or decide.
-Several roles or people can be jointly responsible.
+Several positions or people can be jointly responsible.

 - Accountable: Best practice dictates that only one stakeholder is deemed Accountable for a piece of work.
 This is usually the ‘owner’ of the work and will typically be the individual that signs off on the completion of the work.
 Someone can be both Responsible and Accountable.

 - Consulted: Working on a solution with blinkers on is never a good idea.
-Our Consulted stakeholders are those who need to provide input into the process before the work can be signed off or before a decision is made.
+Our Consulted stakeholders need to provide input into the process before the work can be signed off or before a decision is made.

 - Informed: Our informed stakeholders also need to know what is going on.
 However, they are provided with updates and outcomes rather than being active participants in the process.

 Why are RACI models used?